chuchuroth/ROS_basics_in_5_days/catkin_ws/vs_code_chat_his_2.md

-chuchuroth: there are several defined speed, what values are they assigned to?
+# frage there are several defined speed, what values are they assigned to?
 I did't find any values assigned in wall\_following.py file, remember there should be no parameters in launch file since we need to align with python3.8 :

 slow\_speed